LispCookbook/cl-cookbook/data-structures.md

 `null` is equivalent to `not`, but considered better style.

-`listp` tests wether an object is a cons cell or nil.
+`listp` tests whether an object is a cons cell or nil.

 and sequences' predicates.